huahaiy/talks/conj2018/PITCHME.md

   with data driven, ML/DL based AI.
 - where we use symbolic system as the bones, the data driven components as the flesh.
-- All these are done in a Clojure domain specific language we developed.
+- All these are done in a Clojure domain specific language we developed, called REP
-- Here it is how DSL looks, and I will get to the detailed explanation latter.
+- Here it is how the DSL looks, and I will get to the detailed explanation latter.
 - Before we dive in, let us step back, I will show you why we take this approach to AI.